ChrisLTD/ChrisLTD.com/_posts/2016-04-03-diy-james-bond-nato-watch.md

 ![Rolex NATO watch in Goldfinger](/blog/images/2016/04/goldfinger-rolex-nato-watch.jpg)

 However, I've never wanted it enough to drop $8,000 to buy a real [Rolex Submariner](http://amzn.to/1W1Q2M8).
-So instead, I built my own for less than $150 with an [Invicta Pro Diver watch](http://amzn.to/1N3PEW1), a [NATO strap](http://amzn.to/1RFcFk7), and a solid [spring bar tool](http://amzn.to/1N3PSN8).
+So instead, I built my own for less than $150 with an [Invicta Pro Diver watch](http://amzn.to/1N3PEW1), a [Shark Straps NATO strap](http://amzn.to/1RFcFk7), and a solid [spring bar tool](http://amzn.to/1N3PSN8).
 A spring bar tool is necessary if you’re going to swap watch bands.

 If you want to attempt assembling your own, here’s a good video showing the process of changing the straps: